oracle-devrel/technology-engineering/cloud-infrastructure/ai-infra-gpu/GPU/nim-gpu-oke/README.md

 ## Update to the required NVIDIA Drivers (Optional)

 It is recommended to update your drivers to the latest available following the guidance from NVIDIA with the compatibility [matrix between the drivers and your Cuda version](https://docs.nvidia.com/deploy/cuda-compatibility/index.html).
-You can also see  See https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=20.04&target_type=deb_network for more information.
+You can also see https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=20.04&target_type=deb_network for more information.

 ```